vega/altair/doc/getting_started/installation.rst

 If you wish to install Altair with only the required dependencies, you can omit the ``[all]``/``-all`` suffix.

-Altair can also be installed with only the dependencies necessary for saving charts to PNG, SVG, or PDF formats, using:
+Altair can also be installed with just the dependencies necessary for saving charts to offline HTML files or PNG/SVG/PDF formats, using:

 .. code-block:: bash